From the ACR Team: Introducing the Texture Control

 You may notice that Texture shares some characteristics of other controls.
 One of the most common responses to positive Texture (the range from 1 to 100) is “it’s somewhere between positive Clarity and Sharpening.”
 Negative Texture (the range from -1 to -100) is sometimes compared to Noise Reduction.
 So just what is Texture doing?
 To understand that, let’s explore a term you may have heard before: image frequency.

-Just like you can break an image into color channels (for example; red, green, and blue), an image can also be broken up into different “frequencies.”
+Just like you can break an image into colour channels (for example; red, green, and blue), an image can also be broken up into different “frequencies.”
 There are high frequency details, mid frequency features, and low frequency areas; together, they all make the image.

 Here’s a concrete example: you’re probably already very familiar with a common high-frequency control: Sharpening.
 Sharpening accentuates the edges and fine details, which is really just another way of saying “high frequency components.”